adammark/Markup.js/README.md

 var result = Mark.up(template, context); // "Hi, John!"
 ```

-You can format any kind of objects, including Functions with exposed
+You can format any kind of objects, including functions with exposed
 properties:

 ``` javascript